albertaw/nodejs-tutorial/web-servers/README.md

 ### Task

-Create a web server that routes requests to a home page, about page, and a contact page.
+Create a web server that routes requests to a home page, login page, and a signup page.
 If any other page is requested, the server should return an error page.

 ### Resources